 The Authority is an independent, not-for-profit corporation with an administrative board appointed by the Minister of Health and Community Services.
-The Authority has 4 directors: a representative of Eastern Health, a representative of Memorial University of Newfoundland and Labrador (MUN), a representative employed by the Department of Health and Community Services and a public representative of the province.
+The Authority has 4 directors: a representative of the Eastern Regional Health Authority (Eastern Health), a representative of Memorial University of Newfoundland and Labrador (MUN), a representative employed by the Department of Health and Community Services and a public representative of the province.
 The Chairperson of the Authority is appointed by the Minister of Health and Community Services after consultation with the Eastern Regional Health Authority and Memorial University of Newfoundland.
 The Chairperson of the HREB is a non-voting member of the Authority (see Appendix A).